Mythic Quest: Season 1

 The review aggregation website Rotten Tomatoes reported a 90% approval rating, based on 39 reviews, with an average rating of 7.7/10.
 The website's critical consensus reads, "While it relies too heavily on the workplace comedy formula, Mythic Quest: Raven's Banquet is nonetheless hilarious and stands out for exploring the gaming industry with intelligence, thoughtfulness, and sincerity."
 Metacritic, which uses a weighted average, assigned a score of 73 out of 100 based on reviews from 12 critics, indicating "generally favorable reviews".

 Season 2

 The second season received positive reviews.
 On Rotten Tomatoes, it has an approval rating of 100% based on 32 reviews with an average rating of 8.2/10.
 The website's critical consensus reads, "Smartly written, sharply performed, and sentimental without losing its sense of humor, Mythic Quest's stellar second season solidifies its place as one of TV's best workplace comedies."
 On Metacritic, it has a score of 73 out of 100 based on 9 reviews, indicating "generally favorable reviews".

 Season 3

-On Rotten Tomatoes, it has an approval rating of 94% based on 17 reviews with an average rating of 7.7/10.
+On Rotten Tomatoes, it has an approval rating of 95% based on 21 reviews with an average rating of 7.7/10.
 The website's critical consensus reads, "The core characters have gone their separate ways but Mythic Quest remains thematically cohesive as an acidic sendup of the gaming industry that never compromises its essence as a warm-hearted workplace comedy."

+Season 4

+On Rotten Tomatoes, it has an approval rating of 95% based on 21 reviews with an average rating of 7.8/10.
+The website's critical consensus reads, "Much like a good RPG, Mythic Quest keeps expanding its world in clever ways while allowing its hapless characters to grow in surprising directions."
+On Metacritic, it has a score of 83 out of 100 based on 6 reviews, indicating "universal acclaim".